Chapter 9 Why Correlation Fails

 Taking expectations gives

-Thus covariance is simply the signed aggregation of four directional co-partial moments.
+Thus covariance is the signed aggregation of four directional co-partial moments.

 This mirrors the earlier variance decomposition